ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ```

 <info-box>
 	The editor creation is asynchronous so the `editorInstance` will not be available until the editor is created.
-If you want to make changes on just created editor then the better option would be getting instance of CKEditor 5 editor on the [`ready`](#ready) event.
+If you want to make changes to an editor that has just been created, a better option would be getting the CKEditor 5 instance on the [`ready`](#ready) event.
 </info-box>

 ## Localization